rudgh1027/cloud/azure/referenceAchitecture/en-us/CICD-pipeline-for-container-based-workloads.md

 - Click azure cloud shell button on the top of the web page.

-- After loading Azure Cloud Shell, Type <code>az ad sp create-for-rbac --name myDevOpsScenario</code>.
+- After loading Azure Cloud Shell, Type <code>az ad sp create-for-rbac --name myDevOpsScenario</code>
+※ If it says you don't have sufficiant privilige, ask your owner of subscription to give you <b>Owner</b> role or custom role that has <b>Microsoft.Authorization/roleAssignments/write</b>.